harness/developer-hub/docs/continuous-delivery/cd-dashboards/dora-metrics-dashboard.md

 You can edit, delete, resize, move postions, or download data of the tiles.

-Using the DORA metrics dashboard, you can view these metrics.
+Using the DORA metrics dashboard, you can view the following metrics.

 * **Deployments Frequency** tells you how many deployments happened in a particular duration.
 This metric helps measure the consistency of software delivery and delivery performance.
 * **Mean Time to Restore (MTTR)** tells you the time taken to restore an issue found in the production environment.